North Central Health District

 • Working with partners to establish or update comprehensive plans.

-• Establishing, expanding, or participating in a cross-sectoral coalition including people affected by inequities in community design for physical activity and the public health, transportation, community planning, and parks and recreation sectors.
+• Establishing, expanding, or participating in a cross-sectoral coalition including people affected by health disparities in community design for physical activity and the public health, transportation, community planning, and parks and recreation sectors.

 • Ensuring bicycle routes, transit transportation, and sidewalks to everyday destinations